Wirecloud/ol3-map-widget/src/doc/userguide.md

 - **Initial Location**: Decimal coordinates where map will be centered on load (e.g. `52, 5`).
 Leave this setting empty if you don't want to center the map at init.
 Remember to change the initial zoom level if you provide an initial location.
 - **Initial Zoom Level**: Initial zoom level.
 From 1 to 22, where '1' represents the furthest level and '22' the maximum zoom level.
 - **Min Zoom**: Minimal zoom level.
+- **Layers Widget**: Widget to use for allowing user to switch between layers.
+- **Use Clustering**: Mark this option to use clustering for displaying map features.

 ## Wiring